nanoporetech/epi2me-api/readme.md

 ## 4. Stopping an App Instance
 ##

 We can stop an instance using the **metrichor.stop()** method.
 You must be connected to an App Instance before it can be stopped and therefore if no App Instance is currently connected this will return an error.
-If an instance is running remotely which you wish to stop, use the Join method described in the section above before running this command. **<
+If an instance is running remotely which you wish to stop, use the Join method described in the section above before running this command or use the 'Quick Stop' api command. **<

           metrichor.stop(function(error){
             if (!error) {